 A myth arises within a culture as an attempt to guide one towards a deeper and more direct understanding, an understanding that is beyond the words.

 In the creation myth found in Genesis we first find Adam and Eve in the Garden of Eden.
 What does the Garden symbolize?
 If we steer away from the literal and the idea that it is a historical place on earth, we are free to absorb the metaphor; a symbol of wholeness and of unity without division.
 When the Garden of Eden becomes a literal place from which humanity has been exiled instead of a metaphor for an original condition of wholeness, the meaning of this creation myth is distorted.
 In Genesis chapter one we find the following passage:

 Then God said, “Let us make man in our image, after our likeness . . .
 God created man in his own image, in the image of God he created him; male and female he created them.
 And God blessed them . . .
 And God saw everything that he had made, and behold, it was very good.
 (27, 31)

-This image of original goodness begs the question, if we are originally good how then can we also be originally bad, as many have understood the doctrine of original sin?
+This image of original goodness begs the question, if we are originally good how then can we also be originally bad, as the doctrine of original sin suggests?
 Given the passage above, it appears as if original sin is actually not our original condition, something which begins to emerge when an allegorical stance toward mythology is maintained.